ishantgupta777/rudderstack-assgn/Readme.md

 5. The server should now be running on `http://localhost:3002`.

 6. To run all the tests, run this command inside server folder.
+Before that, you need to create a new database named `testing-db`

 ```
 yarn run test